zach-weav/HoneyPi/README.md

 ---

+## Build HoneyPi

+Want to build your own HoneyPi?
+[Click Here](docs/Build_HoneyPi.md) to view the build and deploy guide!

 ## __Ethical Notice__

 This project is designed for educational and research purposes.
 It should only be used as a tool intended to help individuals and organizations